qascade/dcr/GSSoC_GUIDELINES.md

 Please make sure to go through the Spec Docs and the introductory video before starting on any issue.
 Both the links are present on the [Readme](/README.md)

-I (@qascade) will personally mentor/guide you through the PR if you chose any of the hard tasks.
+I (@qascade) will personally mentor/guide you through the PR if you chose any of the hard tasks.😄

 Each of the following guidelines are subject to change/bend on the discretion of code owners only.